GNU-Ymir/Documentations/expressions/README.md

 # Expressions

-Ce chapitre va présenter les différents types d'expression présent dans la langage **Ymir**.
-L'ensemble des expressions regroupe tous les éléments qui peuvent servir d'opérande à une autre expression.
+This chapter will present the different types of expression present in the **Ymir** language.
+The set of expressions groups together all the elements that can be used as operands for another expression.

-En **Ymir** cet ensemble comprend :
+In **Ymir** this set includes:

-* les literaux
+* the literals
-* les variables
+* the variables
-* les operateurs
+* the operators
-* les tuples
+* the tuples
-* les ranges
+* the ranges
-* des structures de controles
+* some control structures